 When a child is small, we often use boundaries to protect them and keep them away from harm or danger.
 But it is important that you explain why boundaries are there - for instance, if you pull away from an open fire explain why.

 Boundaries work far better if they are made and agreed by everyone.
 When children see the sense of it, or know you've taken their opinions into account, they are more motivated to co-operate.
+Although we can understand it is not easy trying to do this with young children.

 As children grow, most will test the limits - this is quite normal behaviour.
 When they become older you may need to change or amend these boundaries to reflect different or new behaviours and experiences.